ATS-Advanced-Technology-Solutions/actor-framework/README.md

 ## How to use the affinity
+The affinity patch provides two ways to set threads to core affinity.
+Thought configurations parameters or programmatically via the `affinity_manager`.

+### Configuration parameters
 We permit to set different affinity configuration for individual CAF thread type (i.e. runtime threads, detached actor, blocking actor, and other caf threads).
 The affinity can be set dynamically set with the following configuration parameters in the `affinity` group: